EdgeApp/updot/README.md

 ## Options

-Change the source directory by passing a directory path as the first argument
+Change the source directory by passing a directory path as an argument after `-s`

-    "updot": "updot ../../myotherfolder",
+    "updot": "updot -s ../../myotherfolder",

+Updot only a single dependency

+    npm run updot -- edge-currency-bitcoin